-- Based on the work visa stamp on your passport, the process of granting your work and residence permit will take approximately 10 weeks after your first entry into Lebanon.
+- Based on the work visa stamp on your passport, the process of granting your work and residence permit will take approximately 10 weeks after your first entry to Lebanon.
 During this time, you cannot make travel plans to leave the country.

 - Photos will be taken at school with the assistance of the Expat / Ministry Affairs Coordinator.

 - Other legal documents will be provided by the school.

 - Your passport and all other original documents will be attached to the residency application, submitted to the security office.

 - The residency is usually issued within 10 working days.
 The count of days will start upon presenting the residency application to the General Security Office.

 - The process of granting the work and residence permit will take approximately 10 weeks.

 - During this time, your passport will be in the school safe and available for you to use when needed.